Parodia leninghausii (Haage) F.H. Brandt

 Yellow Tower, Lemon Ball, Golden Ball

-Pilosocereus leninghausii (basionym), Echinocactus lenninghausii, Eriocactus lenninghausii, Eriocephala lenninghausii, Notocactus leninghausii, Notocactus lenninghausii, Pilocereus lenninghausii
+Pilosocereus leninghausii, Echinocactus lenninghausii, Eriocactus lenninghausii, Eriocephala lenninghausii, Notocactus leninghausii, Notocactus lenninghausii, Pilocereus lenninghausii

 Parodia leninghausii is an attractive cactus appreciated because of the long harmless golden spines.
-Stems are initially globular, then become columnar with about 30 ribs.
+Stems are initially globular, then become columnar, and have about 30 ribs.
 Old plants cluster from the base.
-The stems grow up to 3.3 feet (1 m) tall and up to 5 inches (12 cm) in diameter.
+The stems grow up to 3.3 feet (1 m) tall and 5 inches (12 cm) in diameter.
 Flowers are yellow, up to 2 inches (5 cm) in diameter, and appear at the top of the stems, but only if adult, at least 8 inches (20 cm) tall.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Parodia without too much trouble.
 However, it's key to remember that Parodias don't like direct sunlight and are accustomed to more even water than many other cacti species.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and dramatically cut back watering.
-Unlike other cacti species, however, you don't need to stop watering entirely.
+However, unlike other cacti species, you don't need to stop watering entirely.
 Lastly, make sure to fertilizer during the growing season for the best results.

 This species is native to the Rio Grande do Sul province in the south of Brazil.